This Glossary represents the most common Terms and Definitions used in performing the construction management process.

 1. An itemized summary of estimated or intended expenditures for a given period of time 2.
-The total sum of money allocated for a specific project. r>2.
 The total sum of money allocated for a specific project.

 1. To form by combining materials or parts 2.
 A structure enclosed within a roof and within exterior walls housing, shelter, enclosure and support of individuals, animals, or real property of any kind